 If you’re running your business and don’t have a bookkeeper or aren’t doing the books yourself, you might wind up in trouble.
 Some business owners live off their checkbooks or business credit cards, paying bills, purchasing, and collecting cash without keeping a record of the transactions.

 Throwing receipts into a bin and planning to catch up on the books later is no way to go.
 Your books should be kept current on no less than a weekly basis.
-If you don’t keep current with the bookkeeping, you might suffer some of these negative consequences:
+If you don’t keep current with these bookkeeping basics, you might suffer some of these negative consequences:

 Running a company means you’ll have federal and state income taxes, self-employment or employment taxes, and possibly sales and use taxes.
 Income tax filings are on a monthly, quarterly, or annual basis depending on your revenue and payroll taxes are due more often.
 Miss a deadline and you can expect fines and penalties.